Skip to main content

 Overview

-Organizer Using Broadstripes Public Form On Phone On the Form content tab, you can add additional content and fields to a public form including your organization’s logo, website links and custom style elements.
-The Form content tab controls the visual appearance and text content of your public form.
+Organizer Using Broadstripes Public Form On Phone On the Content and attachments tab, you can add additional content and fields to a public form including your organization’s logo, website links and custom style elements.
+You can also allow submitters to upload file attachments.
+The Content and attachments tab controls the visual appearance and text content of your public form.
 This is where you customize what form submitters see when they open your form.

 Add a logo and other content